zhouxiangni/ofcourse-zhou.github.io/ECDS-AB-Book/readme.md

 +  Purpose/Intended Outcome:

-        1. Familarize the languages and the precise meaning of important concepts and definitions.
+        1. Familarize the languages and the precise meanings of important concepts and definitions.
-        2. Independently derive all details of linear quadratic regulator problems in various settings
+        2. Start from linear quadratic regulator problems in various settings as a good introductory step to the general and theoretic studes.
         3. Build the knowledge graph on *theories* in optimal control (with the supplementation of the above two text books)
         4. Review the learnt math (Chapter 6/7) or fill in the void.